-- Check out the current ways to volunteer at GetInvolved.MarchofDimes.org. - March of Dimes Do It Yourself Fundraising.
+- Check out the current ways to volunteer at GetInvolved.MarchofDimes.org. - Fundraise Your Way.
 Your fundraising.
 Your impact.
-It's fun, easy and can make a huge difference for moms and babies in communities everywhere! - March for Babies Step Up.
-By joining March for Babies Step Up! you are helping moms and babies across the country, during a time when it's needed most.
+It's fun, easy and can make a huge difference for moms and babies in communities everywhere! - March for Babies.
+By joining March for Babies you are helping moms and babies across the country, during a time when it's needed most.
 Thanks to you we are adding new programs and resources to help families. - Collect items, host showers, create kits that support our mission impact programs. - Support local events helping to plan, organize or lend a hand day-of the event. - Advocate for key policy changes that impact moms and babies by signing up for the March of Dimes Action Network.